drocheam/optrace/docs/source/details/color.rst

    :align: center
    :class: dark-light

+   Simulated sRGB white spectrum.

 .. topic:: Note

-   At :math:`\lambda = 380\,` nm and :math:`\lambda = 780\,` nm the curves are cut off mathematically.
+   The Gaussian curves additionally include a cutoff at :math:`\lambda = 380\,` nm and :math:`\lambda = 780\,` nm.
-   This ensures that all ratios and constants can be kept equal, even if the wavelength simulation range should be extended beyond this default range.
+   This ensures that all derived ratios and constants remain consistent, even if the simulated wavelength range is extended beyond these default boundaries.

-In a later step the channel primary functions are interpreted as probability distribution functions (pdf).
-Such a pdf needs to have a normalized area such that the overall probability is 1.
+In a subsequent step, the spectral distributions of the color channel primaries are treated as probability density functions (pdfs).
+A key property of a pdf is that its integral over the entire domain (the area under the curve) must be normalized to unity, representing a total probability of 1.
-This cancels out any prefactors in the channel curves and the ratios between the channels.
+This normalization process effectively cancels out any multiplicative factors in the channel curves, as well as the relative scaling between the channels.
-To counteract this, the channel mixing ratio is rescaled by the area of each channel curve (=being proportional to the probability ratio).
-In that way the channel luminance is moved from the curve values to the probability itself.
+To compensate for this effect on luminance, the mixing ratio of each channel is rescaled by the area under its corresponding spectral curve.
+Since this area is proportional to the probability ratio, this rescaling effectively transfers the information about channel luminance from the absolute magnitudes of the curve values to the relative probabilities of the channels.

 The area scaling factors are: